Architectural Standards Rules, Procedures and Restrictions for Land Use

 Approval of any application by the ASC does not waive the necessity of obtaining Town or other necessary permits, and obtaining a Town permit does not waive the need for ASC approval.

 Construction must commence within one year from the permit issuance date.
 All fees must be paid prior to receiving a permit and, as noted, the deposit must be paid in full within 120 days of plan review and approval or the application will be invalidated without further notice.
-When the site 15 as amended June 24, 2016 work, including clearing of the building site has started, construction is deemed to have commenced.
+When the site work, including clearing of the building site has started, construction is deemed to have commenced.
 If an Owner fails to commence work within one year from the permit issuance date, all approvals and permits shall be deemed revoked unless the time is extended in writing by the ASC prior to the expiration of the initial one-year period.

 Clearing of snow from a building site with heavy equipment will not be allowed except under special circumstances within the discretion of the ASC.
 The parcel must be reasonably free of snow (less than 2') to avoid any damage to native vegetation, and any such damage, other than where approved, may result in a fine.
 Caution is urged at all times.